scramjetorg/platform-samples/typescript/hexdump/README.md

 # Sequence returns input in hex format

-A simple Sequence that takies file as an input and returns a hexadecimal view of this file on output.
+A simple Sequence that takes file as an input and returns a hexadecimal view of this file on output.

+___

 ## Running